jsenv/core/docs/testing/readme.md

-# Testing with jsenv
+# Jsenv test runner

 This is an in-depth documentation about jsenv test runner.
-For a quick overview go to [Testing overview](../../readme.md#Testing-overview).
+For a quick overview go to [test runner overview](../../readme.md#Test-runner-overview).

 This documentation list [key features](#key-features) and gives the [definition of a test for jsenv](#Definition-of-a-test-for-jsenv) to get an idea of how things where designed.
 Then it documents [executeTestPlan](#executeTestPlan) function, its parameters and return value.
 Finally you can find: